alexpaul/UIKit/Contacts-App-Challenge.md

 ## Level 2

+Build a Contacts app that does the following:

 1. User should be able to add new contact.
 2. User should be able to add at minimum the following: first name, last name, photo, a phone number and email.
 3. User should be able to click on a contact and segue to a detail screen.